ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 rustc), and the full Ferrocene test suite is executed on the target for every code change.

+Only stable releases of qualified targets are qualified.
+Other releases, such as beta, should be considered Quality Managed.
+Specific releases can be qualified upon request.

 .. list-table::
    :header-rows: 1